PDLT-University-of-York/test-split-site/docs/ultra/site-readiness-checklist.md

 ??? essential "2.6  Reading List"

-    Sites must use the Reading List to provide course readings, unless there is a pressing reason not to (this should be discussed with your Academic Liaison Librarian).
+    Sites must use the Reading List to provide course readings, unless there is a pressing reason not to (this should be discussed with your Faculty Librarian).
 Please ensure:

     - A link to the Reading List ("Reading-Lists") is included in the Course Content area.
     - The Reading List is structured in the same way as the site materials (eg. in weekly sections).